Frittelle di San Giuseppe as traditional Italian Rice Fritters or a type of doughnut, and recipes vary from region to region of Italy.

 Part of that celebration includes the tradition of Frittelle di San Giuseppe or zeppole, which are different kinds of doughnuts and pastries, depending on the region of Italy.

-Here is an example of one type of zeppole.
-Click the photo for the recipe.
+Here is an example of one type of zeppole di San Giuseppe.

 This post may contain Amazon affiliate links for your convenience, at no additional cost to you.

-I was really interested in the Frittelle di San Giuseppe which are made with rice.
-I’ve never made them before, but thought the day before St. Joseph’s Day was the perfect time.
-Essentially, they are like little puffs of deep-fried rice pudding; if you can’t imagine that, here’s a photo:
+I was really interested in the frittelle di San Giuseppe which are made with rice.
+They are like little puffs of deep-fried rice pudding; if you can’t imagine that, here’s a photo:

 They are not crisp, but soft and have a delicate texture to them.
 As with many doughnut type treats, they are finished off with a roll in a bowl of sugar–delicious!
-If you’d like to make these for tomorrow, make sure to start them tonight, as the rice has to sit overnight (or at least for a few hours or so), rather like arancini.
+If you’d like to make these for St Joseph’s day, make sure to start them tonight, as the rice has to sit overnight (or at least for a few hours or so), rather like arancini.

 Happy Father’s Day to all Italian fathers!
 Buona Festa del Papà!